DAY 1: JHB – BUSH LODGE

 Traveling inland today, we pass through a tranquil region of rolling hills, but don’t be fooled, this region has hosted many historic wars fought over time by the Zulu’s, the Boers (pioneer settlers), the British, and many others fighting for a stake in Africa.
 Our lunch stop will be at one of the famous battlefields in the area where we will have time to learn a bit more about this fascinating time in South Africa’s history.

 This afternoon we reach the majestic Drakensberg mountain range, “Barrier of Spears”.
-On reaching the foothills, we transfer to a 4×4 vehicle, and then enjoy an exciting drive on mountain tracks high up to the GREENFIRE LODGE DRAKENSBERG.
+On reaching the foothills, we transfer to a 4×4 vehicle, and then enjoy an exciting drive on mountain tracks to the GREENFIRE LODGE DRAKENSBERG located high up in the Drakensberg Mountains with a perfect view of the famous Drakensberg Amphitheatre.
 Guests are welcome to skip the drive and walk up the mountain to the lodge.

-We spend two nights here in cozy log cabins and will have a day of hiking, exploring, and simply enjoying the wonders of this national heritage site.
+We spend two nights here in cozy log cabins surrounded by breath taking views and will have a day of hiking, exploring, and simply enjoying the wonders of this national heritage site.
 A walk to the San Rock Art gallery is well worth the effort.
 Pony trekking is also available.

 Meals: B L D; B L D